HealthJoy Connected Navigation Platform

 Key 3: Our goals should be important to us

 While this one might seem like a no-brainer, it’s critically important that our goals are important to us.
-In the same way that it was easier to learn in the subjects that interested us in school, goals that have meaning are easier to accomplish.
+In the same way that it was easier to learn and retain knowledge in the subjects that interested us most in school, goals with true meaning are easier to accomplish.
 People aren’t only more committed to achieving them, but they lead to a great sense of accomplishment upon completion.

-For example, “improving mental health” may not sound like a motivating goal by itself.
-But “being more present when spending time with family and friends” adds a personal importance to the goal.
-Personalizing or anchoring goals around something important can make goals feel less abstract and drum up motivation.
+For example, “improving mental health” may not sound like a motivating goal alone, but “being more present when spending time with family and friends” adds personal importance to the goal.
+And not only does this mindset shift benefit the person setting the goal, but you can also visibly see how you’re positively affecting those around you, or in this case, your family and friends.
+Personalizing or anchoring goals around something you care about can make goals feel less abstract and drum up motivation.

 Key 4: Break bigger goals into smaller ones

 This one’s simple.
-Bite-sized tasks feel easier than daunting ones.
+Bite-sized tasks are easier to tackle than daunting ones.
 The idea of cleaning your entire house can be so overwhelming that you might procrastinate even starting.
-However, if you break it down into a list of manageable chores, it can kickstart your progress.
+However, if you break it down into a list of manageable chores you can kickstart your progress.

 The same is true for your health goals.

 So, if one of your goals this year is to finish a 10k race, consider breaking it out into several goals like running three times per week, running three miles at race pace, or completing a 5k.
-Starting small can lead to big results and less discouragement as we set out to accomplish our goals.
+Starting small can lead to impressive results and less discouragement along the way.

 Key 5: Reward yourself